 In today's online and vastly interconnected world, your risk of getting hacked increases with each keystroke.

-On my commute to campus today, a gentleman seated next to me asked if I was in college.
-After confirming that I was, he went on to say that he'd noticed the enormous books I was carrying.
+On my commute to campus today, the gentleman next to me asked if I was in college because he noticed the course text I had with me.
 We got some small talk going and he asked what program I was in.
 Right after I told him I was an IT major, he said, "I hear you IT guys are very dangerous and can withdraw money from banks."
 I must have mentally pointed out at least five fallacious ideas in his statement, but simply laughed and told him he was thinking of hackers.
 More specifically, black hat hackers.
 To me, the conversation I had with the gentleman was a reflection of the misconceptions about who hackers are, how they do it, and their motivations.
 So who exactly is a hacker?
 And why does the thought of getting hacked make people uneasy?

 A hacker is a person who gains unauthorized access to a computer system using any combination of tools and techniques to illegally access private or confidential information.